ZhongliangGuo/MathWorks-Radar-Drone-Project/README.md

 torchvision==0.15.1
 tqdm==4.65.0
 ```
+The docker image that contains the environment I used for this project is available [here](https://hub.docker.com/r/zhongliangguo/custom_torch_image).

 ## Reference

 1. Krizhevsky A, Sutskever I, Hinton G E. Imagenet classification with deep convolutional neural networks[J].
 Advances in neural information processing systems, 2012, 25.